Lamivudine and Zidovudine Tablets

-Hematologic Toxicity: Zidovudine, one of the 2 active ingredients in Lamivudine and Zidovudine Tablets, has been associated with hematologic toxicity including neutropenia and anemia, particularly in patients with advanced HIV-1 disease [see Warnings and Precautions (5.1)].
+Zidovudine, a component of Lamivudine and Zidovudine Tablets, has been associated with hematologic toxicity including neutropenia and severe anemia, particularly in patients with advanced Human Immunodeficiency Virus (HIV-1) disease [see Warnings and Precautions (5.1)].

-Lamivudine and Zidovudine Tablets, a combination of two nucleoside analogues, are indicated in combination with other antiretrovirals for the treatment of HIV-1 infection.
+Lamivudine and Zidovudine Tablets USP, a combination of 2 nucleoside analogues, is indicated in combination with other antiretrovirals for the treatment of human immunodeficiency virus type 1 (HIV-1) infection.

 Lamivudine and Zidovudine Tablets Dosage and Administration

-The recommended oral dose of Lamivudine and Zidovudine Tablets USP in HIV-1-infected adults and adolescents weighing greater than or equal to 30 kg is 1 tablet (containing 150 mg of lamivudine and 300 mg of zidovudine) twice daily.
+The recommended dosage of Lamivudine and Zidovudine Tablets in HIV-1-infected adults and adolescents weighing greater than or equal to 30 kg is 1 tablet (containing 150 mg of lamivudine and 300 mg of zidovudine) taken orally twice daily.

-The recommended oral dosage of scored Lamivudine and Zidovudine Tablets USP for pediatric patients who weigh greater than or equal to 30 kg and for whom a solid oral dosage form is appropriate is 1 tablet administered twice daily.
+The recommended dosage of scored Lamivudine and Zidovudine Tablets for pediatric patients who weigh greater than or equal to 30 kg and for whom a solid oral dosage form is appropriate is 1 tablet administered orally twice daily.

-Before prescribing Lamivudine and Zidovudine Tablets USP, children should be assessed for the ability to swallow tablets.
-If a child is unable to reliably swallow a lamivudine and zidovudine tablet USP, the liquid oral formulations should be prescribed: EPIVIR® (lamivudine) Oral Solution and RETROVIR® (zidovudine) Syrup.
+Before prescribing Lamivudine and Zidovudine Tablets, children should be assessed for the ability to swallow tablets.
+If a child is unable to reliably swallow a lamivudine and zidovudine tablet, the liquid oral formulations should be prescribed: EPIVIR (lamivudine) oral solution and RETROVIR (zidovudine) syrup.

 Dosage Forms and Strengths